science-nature/DAPPER/README.md

 - Bocquet (2015) : Bocquet, Raanes, and Hannart.
 "Expanding the validity of the ensemble Kalman filter without the intrinsic need for inflation".
 - Tödter (2015)  : Tödter and Ahrens.
 "A second-order exact ensemble square root filter for nonlinear data assimilation".
 - Raanes (2015)  : Raanes, Carrassi, and Bertino.
 "Extending the square root method to account for model noise in the ensemble Kalman filter".
+- Hoteit (2015)  : "Mitigating Observation Perturbation Sampling Errors in the Stochastic EnKF"
 - Raanes (2016a) : Raanes.
 "On the ensemble Rauch-Tung-Striebel smoother and its equivalence to the ensemble Kalman smoother".
 - Raanes (2016b) : Raanes.
 "Improvements to Ensemble Methods for Data Assimilation in the Geosciences".
 - Wiljes (2017)  : Aceved, Wilje and Reich.
 "Second-order accurate ensemble transform particle filters".